datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 o) Poisson
 o) Bernoulli

+{choose-answers:4, points:3}
+?2 What is the shape of the distribution for the variable `lat` within the `quakes` dataset?
+(You will have to go around and work with the `quakes` dataset in R to answer this question.
+This dataset is available automatically in R.)

+C) left-skewed
+m) right-skewed
+o) Normal
+o) Uniform
+o) Poisson
+o) Bernoulli

 {choose-answers:4}
-?
-For a continuous variable with a skewed distribution, which is the most appropriate measure of central tendency?
+?3 For a continuous variable with a skewed distribution, which is the most appropriate measure of central tendency?

 C) median
 m) mean